You can get a considerable amount of free business start up advice from:

 If you want to trade as a company you will need to register with Companies House.
-The website tells you all you need to know about setting up a company.
-It is advisable to get advice from an accountant or lawyer about what type of business structure would suit your business e.g. sole trader, partnership or company.
+Here you will find all you need to know about setting up a company.
 It is often best to register any website name and related email addresses in advance of your registration at Companies House as domain name companies check Companies House daily to register websites, will register it without your permission and will then charge you more money for your domain name

 Register with the ICO

 You will need a commercial bank account.
 To get one you need to show that you have at the least a basic business plan.
-All the main high street banks such as Lloyds, TSB, RBS, Santander, The Cooperative Bank, Barclays, Yorkshire bank have business advisors who can talk you through what you need to open an account.
+All the main high street banks such as Lloyds, TSB, RBS, Santander, The Cooperative Bank, Barclays, Yorkshire Bank have business advisers who can talk you through what you need to open an account.

 Most businesses need some sort of insurance – whether it be Public Liability Insurance, Professional Indemnity Insurance (PII) or Employee Liability Insurance.
 As an ATT member in practice you will require Professional Indemnity Insurance.
 Usually the best starting point is a broker.